edtorba/imlazy.js/README.md

 ## Install
 1. Download `imlazy.pkgd.js` or `imlazy.pkgd.min.js` or via npm `npm install imlazy.js`
 2. Add imlazy `.js` file to your site. `<script src="/path/to/imlazy.pkgd.min.js"></script>`
 3. Alter your `img` or any other tags, e.g. `div`.
 URL of the images with the breakpoints must be put into `data-imlazy` attribute.
 Options set in HTML must be valid **JSON**.
 Keys need to be quoted, for example `"600":`.
-Add specific class to your tags, this way you'll be able to easily control which images will be lazyloaded.
 4. ***Optional:*** Add a placeholder image in the `src` attribute - to display something while the original image loads.
 5. Initialise imlazy.
 ```js